-The SAI 2 Block Format builds on the format structure used by the 1 Block Format; providing support for two blocks of input data and two blocks of output data.
+The SAI Two Block (four word) Format builds on the format structure used by the 1 Block Format; providing support for two blocks of input data and two blocks of output data.
 This format is designed for applications where the weighing device supports additional status information.

-The cyclic data of the 2 Block Format supports a single Floating Point Block (Identical to the 1 Block) and a single Status Block for each of the read and write data areas.
+The cyclic data of the Two Block (four word) Format supports a single Floating Point Block (Identical to the 1 Block) and a single Status Block for each of the read and write data areas.